dhiway/cord-demo-scripts/beckn/README.md

  * 2 is 'product', which should be an JSON Object with Beckn Item schema.
 Currently (ie, right now), Cord doesn't support objects inside of this, and hence one needs to have the flatted product object.
 As minimum as having a `{name}` field works for product registration for now.

-The return value of the method is a Promise(), which returns the product listing Identity, which should be saved in the inventory, so we can see it in BAP side when the listing happens.
+The return value of the method is a Promise(), which returns the product listing Identity and Block Hash where the transaction is anchored, which should be saved in the inventory, so we can see it in BAP side when the listing happens.

 ## BAP